 Tu Lan Cave Expedition Tour

-A 6 day 5 night tour journey exploring the Tu Lan Cave System with spectacular caves and underground rivers where the movie Kong: Skull Island was filmed.
-With 3 nights jungle camping and 2 nights stay and beautiful Chay Lap Farmstay and Tu Lan Lodge.
+A 5 day 4 night tour journey exploring the Tu Lan Cave System with spectacular caves and underground rivers where the movie Kong: Skull Island was filmed.
+With 3 nights jungle camping and 1 night at Tu Lan Lodge.

 The Tu Lan Cave Expedition - TL4 is one of the “must do” caving tours in Vietnam for many visitors nowadays.
 This hiking adventure run by Oxalis Adventure Tours, this expedition is ranked as adventure Level 5: “Demanding”, and is just below the Son Doong Expedition and Hang Ba Deep Jungle Expedition which are currently ranked at level 6: “Hard”, the highest level in the Oxalis Adventure’ caving tour scale relating to physical fitness and ability.